 Video: Example of puppet animation coming soon

-Video: Example of Lego animation coming soon
+Video: Example of animation with blocks coming soon

 Pixelation is a 3D stop motion technique in which we don’t create characters and objects by ourselves but instead we use humans or existing objects like chairs, cups, pencils… or some other as the main object.
 The person or an object is taking a new still position in every shot and is photographed in this position.
 All shots are then combined into sequences that are combined into a movie.
 The animations can whether be shot from regular positions and perspectives, like a regular movie or from above with people and objects laying on the floor.

 A very simple and funny pixelation video can be made by photographing different face expressions.